 - Types of insurance physicians should have in place;

 - State exemptions that protect certain types of assets from the claims of creditors; and

 - The role of business entities in liability planning for physicians.

 Tip #1 – Insurance is the First Line of Defense Against Liability

-Liability insurance is the first line of defense physicians should use to protect themselves.
-Liability insurance provides a source of funds to pay legal fees as well as settlements or judgments.
-Types of insurance physicians should have in place include (as applicable):
+According to Orthopedic Physician Associates liability insurance is the first line of defense physicians should use to protect themselves.
+If you practice medicine as a auto accident injury chiropractor, the last thing you want is for a patient to claim you are the reason he suffers his medical condition.
+Liability insurance provides a source of funds to pay legal fees as well as settlements or judgments as well as access to a personal injury lawyer to help you in handling any cases that might go to court.
+Types of insurance physicians should have in place include.

 - Homeowner’s insurance

 - Excess liability insurance (“umbrella” insurance)